Judy Collins: Early life

-Collins was born the eldest of five siblings in Seattle, Washington, where she spent the first ten years of her life.
-Her father (a blind singer, pianist and radio show host) took a job in Denver, Colorado, in 1949, and the family moved there.
-Her grandfather was Irish.
+Collins was born the eldest of five siblings in Seattle where she lived for the first ten years of her life.
+Her father, Chuck Collins (a blind singer, pianist, and radio show host) took a job in Denver in 1949 and the family moved there.
+Her grandfather on her father's side was Irish.

-Collins contracted polio at the age of eleven and spent two months in isolation in a hospital.
+Judy Collins contracted polio at the age of 11 and spent two months in isolation in a hospital.
+She grew up listening to the traditional Irish music her father sang.
+She did not know what folk music was when she was young.
+She said, "I just thought it was probably Rodgers and Hart.
+Those were the songs he (her father) sang on the radio.
+I didn't understand until I discovered The Gypsy Rover and Barbara Allen when I was 15.
+I didn't realize I had been singing Danny Boy all of that time...
+Danny Boy was a folk song.”

 Career

 Beginnings

 Collins studied classical piano with Antonia Brico, making her public debut at age 13 performing Mozart's Concerto for Two Pianos.
+She also played Chopin, Debussy, and Rachmaninoff as a child.
 Brico took a dim view of her developing interest in folk music, which led her to the difficult decision to discontinue her piano lessons.
 Years later, after she became known internationally, she invited Brico to one of her concerts in Denver.
 When they met after the performance, Brico took both of Collins' hands into hers, looked wistfully at her fingers and said, "Little Judy—you really could have gone places."
 Still later, she discovered that Brico herself had made a living when she was younger playing jazz and ragtime piano (Singing Lessons, pp. 71–72).

-In her early life, she met many professional musicians through her father.
+In her early life, Collins met many professional musicians through her father.

-It was the music of Woody Guthrie and Pete Seeger and the traditional songs of the folk revival of the early 1960s, however, that kindled Collins' interest and awoke in her a love of lyrics.
+It was the music of Woody Guthrie and Pete Seeger and the traditional songs of the folk revival of the early 1960s, however, that kindled Collins' interest and awoke in her a love for lyrics.
 Three years after her debut as a piano prodigy, she was playing guitar.
 Her first public appearances as a folk artist after her graduation from Denver's East High School were at Michael's Pub in Boulder, Colorado and the folk club Exodus in Denver.
 Her music became popular at the University of Connecticut, where her husband taught.
 She performed at parties and for the campus radio station along with David Grisman and Tom Azarian.